 All respondents started in the mail mode.
-An initial survey mailing was sent to the entire sample on August 2, 2019, containing a cover letter, questionnaire, and business reply envelope.
+An initial survey mailing was sent to the entire sample on July 2, 2020, containing a cover letter, questionnaire, and business reply envelope.
+The cover letter also had a link and QR code to access the web survey.
 A reminder postcard was sent to all non-responders one week after the first mailing.
-A final survey mailing again containing a cover letter, questionnaire, and business reply envelope was sent to all non-responders on August 26, 2019.
+A final survey mailing again containing a cover letter, questionnaire, and business reply envelope was sent to all non-responders on July 23, 2020.
 Copies of the cover letters for each mailing and the postcard can be found in Appendix D. All mail communications were conducted in English.
 All materials were branded using the NDE logo.
-Each mailing was prepared by BOSR and then delivered to NDE to be mailed out.
+Each mailing was prepared by BOSR and mailed out using NDE postage.

-On September 1, 2019, BOSR began calling any respondents who did not reply to the mail questionnaire in order to complete the questionnaire over the phone.
+On August 29, 2020 BOSR began calling any respondents who did not reply to the mail questionnaire in order to complete the questionnaire over the phone.
 To increase the response rate, multiple calls were made to numbers for which there was no answer.
 Additional calls were made at different times of the day and different days of the week, including the weekend, to increase the potential that a call would reach the respondent during an available time.

 Professional interviewers completed all of the interviewing.
 The interviewers were trained to use the Computer Assisted Telephone Interviewing (CATI) techniques and spent several hours of practice time becoming accustomed to using CATI before being allowed to work on research projects.
 Many of the interviewers had previous experience in telephone interviewing; several were highly skilled with many years of interviewing experience.
-Permanent staff of the BOSR supervised interviewers.
+Permanent staff of BOSR supervised interviewers.
 All interviewing was done in the BOSR interviewing lab.
 BOSR supervisory staff were available during calling hours to supervise the interviewing and to answer questions.
 Study-specific training was held where interviewers were given more detailed instructions on the purpose of this project as well as instruction on data-collection issues specific to this project.
 Appendix E presents the supplementary interviewer guide created for the Post School Outcomes Survey, while Appendix F includes a FAQ guide given to interviewers so that they may properly answer respondent questions.